-- 1. Select > Options, Background Correction. - The Std Threshold can be modified with the slider - The Stationary Flow Fit, Fitting Order can be selected.
+- 1. Select > Options, Background Correction. - The Std Threshold can be modified with the slider - The Stationary Flow Fit, Fitting Order can be selected. - The Enable auto Background Correction, can be selected.

-2. •• Any changes to Background Corrections threshold or fitting order are applied to all reconstructions in the current session.
+Any changes to Background Corrections threshold or fitting order are applied to all reconstructions in the current session.